 Alternative miles to book ANA flights

 If you don’t have Mileage Club miles, there are plenty of ways to book ANA flights.
 You can use programs like Air Canada Aeroplan, United MileagePlus® or even Etihad Guest among others.
-Unfortunately, none of these programs offer award prices as attractive as ANA’s, but unlike ANA they allow one-way awards.
+Unlike ANA, these airlines do allow one-way awards.

 What hotel points can you transfer from?